 Another factor to consider is the type of glass, and anything with PVB is going to provide the strongest protection.
 It’s also going to be the most expensive, however.
 However, there are some reasons to choose it anyway.
 It’s not only a permanent protection, but it also blocks 99% of UV light, and some insurance companies offer hefty discounts on premiums if you get glass door manufacturers to install this type of glass for you.

 Hurricane and impact windows are a great choice if you live in an area where storms are likely.
-You may have to lay out some money in the beginning, but when the first serious hurricane hits you won’t regreat having done so.
+You may have to lay out some money in the beginning, but when the first serious hurricane hits you won’t regret having done so.